The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Introduction

 As a result, many dialogue systems in the real world remain rule-based: system builders hand-write rules (\eg in the form of a synchronous grammar) for transforming dialogue states into text, and these rules are applied directly during deployment.
 But such rule-based systems are also notoriously difficult to build and maintain \cite{walker-etal-2002-training,reiter-2022-problems}.
-They require designers to anticipate every low-level question about surface realization (does \emph{your meeting about ``product''} sound more or less natural than \emph{your ``product'' meeting}?), and to encode these in the same grammar that is responsible for enforcing high-level properties like truthfulness.
+They require designers to anticipate every low-level question about surface realization, and to encode these in the same grammar that is responsible for enforcing high-level properties like truthfulness.

-Given the many strengths of modern LMs, is there a way to leverage them while preserving the numerous other properties that dialogue response generation systems must satisfy?
-In this paper, we describe a hybrid approach to building dialogue systems that combines the advantages of end-to-end and rule-based approaches.
+Given the many strengths of modern LMs, is there a way to leverage them while satisfying the numerous other demands on dialogue response generation systems?
+In this paper, we describe a hybrid approach that combines the advantages of end-to-end and rule-based approaches.
 This approach has two components:

 \begin{itemize}